-WPA/WPA2 Enterprise is for enterprise-level security and requires an authentication server to recognize and authorize client access.
+WPA-802.1x is enterprise-level security and requires an authentication server to recognize and authorize client access.
 The authentication server is called Remote Authentication Dial In User Service (RADIUS).
 Every wireless client has a user login on the RADIUS server, and the router has a client login on the RADIUS server.
 Data transmissions are encrypted with an automatically generated key.